MenitaKoonani/Scala_Project_ML_Career_Service/data/README.md

 # Web Scraping

 ## Introduction
-In this section of the project we will be scrapping data from Indeed.com using Python
+In this section of the project we will be scraping data from Indeed.com using Python

 ## Technology Stack